Led by Dharma Drum Teachers

 Questions?
 Email us at firstname.lastname@example.org

-Join Zen, (Chan) teachers from across the United States and Europe for an in-depth exploration of Zen practice and study.
-Guided by the late Master Sheng Yen’s practical and inspiring text, Zen Wisdom: Conversations on Buddhism, we will learn how his teachings can inform, and deepen our practice, and contribute to the world’s healing that is in great need today.
+In this online event, learn to integrate meditation into your daily life.
+Join seven experienced Chan teachers from across the United States and Europe for an in-depth exploration of Zen practice and study.
+Guided by the late Master Sheng Yen’s practical and inspiring text, 108 Adages of Wisdom, we will learn how his teachings can inform, and deepen our practice, and contribute to the world’s healing that is in great need today.

 Through daily dharma talks, daily emails, group discussion, and meditation, we will discover how we can gladden our hearts and those whose spirits are deeply saddened.